 The typical cost of tuition for a full-time, online undergraduate degree is around $390 per credit hour.
 For part-time students, this cost rises to $455 per credit hour.
-Active duty law enforcement and other first responders could receive a 25% discount.
+Active duty law enforcement and other first responders are eligible for a 25% discount.
 All students receive electronic textbooks at no additional charge.

-In this program, you will examine where law and mental health intersect, and you’ll gain a strong foundation in key psychological theories and concepts, in addition to statistics and research.
-Courses include those such as:
+In this program, you will examine where law and mental health intersect and gain a good foundation in key psychological theories and concepts.
+Additionally, there’s a strong focus on statistics and research.
+Courses include:

 - Forensic Psychology

 - Correctional Psychology

 - Abnormal Psychology

 - Statistical Methods